HTTPSChecker/releases/README.md

 # HTTPS Checker

 [HTTPS Checker](https://httpschecker.net/guides/https-checker) is a cross platform Desktop app to crawl over a website and find **mixed content** issues.
+Useful when migrating a website to HTTPS.

 Supports modern 64bit versions of **Mac**, **Windows** & **Linux**.